AugCogVR/cogbre-vr/README.md

 ## XR Device Simulator

-- Navigate to the XR Device Simulator folder by going into Assets → Samples → XR Interaction Toolkit → (whichever version you have installed).
-- Finally, just drag and drop the XR Device Simulator into the Hierarchy.
 - Right click it -> Toggle Active State to turn it on and off.
 - Refs:
   - https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.0/manual/xr-device-simulator.html